espen42/duckfactory/README.md

 });
 ```

-I haven't tried, but I can't see any reason it shouldn't work to mix reducers from duckfactories with reducers that are created in other way, e.g. regular redux.
-Just take care to handle the action names and make them all unique.
-If anyone tries this, I'd like to hear about it.
+I haven't tried, but I can't see any reason it shouldn't work to mix reducers from duckfactories with reducers that are created in _other_ ways, e.g. regular redux if you need to.
+You probably want to make sure the action names are all unique, though.

 ### Constructor: